lidia-freitas/generator-aspnet-angular/README.md

 This generator is based on official [yeoman angular-generator](https://github.com/yeoman/generator-angular), so the entire front-end structure will be created inside of your ASP.NET project folder.

-This generator also going to modify some files in your ASP.NET project like 'web.config' and 'RouteConfig.cs' from App_Start folder, and create some others like Views and Controllers.
+This generator will also modify some files in your ASP.NET project like 'web.config' and 'RouteConfig.cs' from App_Start folder, and create some others like Views and Controllers.

 Before run your application in Visual Studio, remember to include this newly created Views and Controllers files in your project: